richokorn/angular-listy/README.md

 #### Development server

+First run `npm install` (or `npm install --legacy-peerdeps` depending on how old the project code itself is) just to get the basic dependancies and CLI environment first.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 #### Code scaffolding